-6. Approval of the Review Plan.
+5. Approval of the Review Plan.

 a.
 The MSC that oversees the home district is responsible for approving the RP.
 An MSC approval letter (Figure 1) is required for each review plan and must be included in the posted version of the RP.
-The approval of each RP should be signed by the MSC Commander.
+The approval of each RP shall be signed by the MSC Commander; delegation of signature authority for Review Plans is not allowed.
 If there is disagreement over the scope, content or other aspects of the Review Plan, the MSC should coordinate resolution between the district and the RMO.
 The commander's approval should reflect vertical team input (involving district, MSC, RMO and Headquarters members) whether the covered subject matter (including data, use of models, assumptions, and other scientific and engineering information) has public safety concerns, is novel, is controversial, is precedent setting, has significant interagency interest, or has significant economic, environmental and social effects to the nation or where specific requests for IEPR are likely.
 For decision documents, if the RP does not include IEPR, the MSC must obtain an exclusion from IEPR from the Director of Civil Works (DCW) or the Chief of Engineers, prior to approval of the RP.